Greater Manchester, National

 Health Innovation Manchester will work with Greater Manchester Health and Social Care Partnership and local mental health providers to support adoption of early intervention eating disorders in areas of Greater Manchester where there is appetite to do so and this is not already in place.
 Read about the national launch of the programme in this news story.

-In March 2021, Health Innovation Manchester supported the launch of two FREED services in Greater Manchester, read more about these services by clicking the images below.
+Health Innovation Manchester has supported the launch of FREED services in Greater Manchester, read more about these services by clicking the images below.